Tucker Tensor Train Taylor Series: Preliminaries

 This section summarizes required definitions and background on multilinear functions, multidimensional arrays, and the correspondences between them.
 We also define tensor trains and Tucker tensor trains.
-Following standard usage in computational science, we use the term \emph{tensor} as a general term referring to either a multilinear function (scalar or vector valued) or its corresponding array.
+Following standard usage in machine learning and computational science, we use the term \emph{tensor} as a general term referring to either a multilinear function (scalar- or vector-valued) or its corresponding array.
 Readers familiar with this material may skip this section.
+As a reader's guide to notation, throughout the paper blackboard-bold symbols (e.g., $\tuple{T}$) denote tensor-network core representations, standard symbols (e.g., $T$) denote the multilinear functions they represent, and bold symbols (e.g., $\vb{T}$) denote finite-dimensional arrays.
+We use bracket notation for array entries: $\vb{X}[i_1, \dots, i_d]$ denotes the $(i_1, \dots, i_d)$-entry of a $d$-dimensional array $\vb{X}$.
+The order of a derivative tensor $D^j f(0)$ is $j+1$ when the output mode is included.